-In 1969, Washington State geology student René Thompson pursues an independent study program that will set him on a path to climb the world’s highest peaks.
-Having lost his father to the war in Vietnam, and estranged from his religious mother, René visits his grandfather to borrow the money needed to join a British expedition to summit Mount McKinley in Alaska (North America’s highest peak).
+In 1969, geology student René Thompson yearns to climb the world’s highest peaks.
+Having lost his father to the war in Vietnam, and estranged from his religious mother, René borrows the money needed to join a British expedition to summit Mount McKinley in Alaska (North America’s highest peak).

 Before his journey, his grandfather gives him an heirloom that has been in the family for generations: an amulet that provides glimpses of future events from the bearer’s perspective.
 René uses its prescience to avoid several otherwise fatal mishaps, but the disturbing visions of the upcoming climb on Mount McKinley (Denali) are too fuzzy to reconcile.

-The higher the climbers ascend on the multi-week summit attempt, the more they are under threat from crevasses, team conflict, avalanches, and storms.
-If René is to survive, he must make sense of the amulet’s visions, as well as look within, because what he discovers on the mountain is beyond anything he imagined.
+The higher the climbers ascend on the multi-week summit attempt, the more they are under threat from crevasses, avalanches, storms, and team conflict.
+If René is to prevent disaster he must make sense of the amulet’s visions; what he discovers on the mountain is beyond anything he imagined.

 Excerpt From Verglas, Chapter 3

 “You’re twenty — it’s your choice to make,” said Tom, setting down three shot glasses and a bottle of Tennessee whiskey.
 He poured a splash into each, and raised his glass.
 “To John.
 May he always find blue skies.”